Emiliopg91/RogPerfTuner/README.md

   - Medium
   - High

-- [x] Limit battery charge threshold to improve its life-span
+- [x] Limit battery charge threshold to maintain its life-span
-  - 50%
+  - 100%: If you requires full battery without bothering about its health
-  - 75%
+  - 75%: If you want big battery cappacity saving its health
-  - 100%
+  - 50%: for laptops that are always connected to AC

 - [x] Steam integration through Decky plugin
   - Force use of dGPU or letting Linux select for you